moment/moment-rfcs/0000-immutability.md

 have twice as many different pre-built packages available.

-I'm tempted to say we should sidestep all this build + communication complexity by building everything from this RFC into the core library, but I'm not 100% confident that's the correct tradeoff.
-We probably need some community feedback (particularly from plugin authors) before locking down the plugin vs core decision.
+I'm tempted to say we should sidestep all this build + communication complexity by building everything from this RFC into the core library, especially since we probably want to steer new users toward the new APIs.
+That said, we probably need some community feedback (particularly from plugin authors) before locking down the plugin vs core decision.

 ## Frozen API